LennardKrause/xrdPlanner/README.md

 ## Latest updates:
   - 2024-09-23 Update: Added a [detector db editor](#detector-db-editor) to define and add whatever detector you collect your data with, now more easily.
-  - 2024-09-23 Update: Changed the detector module definition from mm to px (added custom detectors won't be available!).
+  - 2024-09-23 Update: Changed the detector module definition from mm to px (pre 2.0.0 custom detectors won't work!).
   - 2024-09-23 Update: Added a preview plot to the FWHM setup window.
   - 2024-06-20 Update: Added highlighting of a clicked contour.
   - 2024-06-20 Bugfix: Incorrect removal of beamstop contour.